ruslo/hunter/README.md

  * Debug/Release version of libraries?
  * Can you build your third-party dependencies with [Clang Memory Sanitizer](http://clang.llvm.org/docs/MemorySanitizer.html)?
+ * Can you install your favorite library in static variant instead of dynamic?
  * ...

 ### Usage